jiyuay/MalGuise-Access-Instructions/README.md

 For potential ethical concerns, we will only share the code with verified academic researchers as follows.

-We have already granted access to researchers from the following institutions:
+Researchers from the following institutions have been granted access:

 1. Hainan University
 2. Hangzhou Dianzi University